dNationCloud/kubernetes-monitoring-stack/README.md

 |Kubernetes v1.21||✓|✓|
 |Kubernetes v1.22||✓|✓|

-# [DRAFT] Multicluster monitoring support
+# Multicluster monitoring support
 This chart supports also setup of multicluster monitoring using Thanos.
 The deployment architecture follows "observer cluster/workload clusters" pattern, where there is one observer k8s cluster which provides centralized monitoring overview of multiple workload k8s clusters.
 Helm values files enabling the multicluster monitoring are located inside `multicluster-config/` directory.
-There are 4 files in total:
+There are 2 files in total:

-- `multicluster-config/observer-values.yaml` - contains config for production installation of obsrver cluster
+- `multicluster-config/observer-values.yaml` - contains config for installation of observer cluster
-- `multicluster-config/workload-values.yaml` - contains config for production installation of workload cluster(s)
+- `multicluster-config/workload-values.yaml` - contains config for installation of workload cluster(s)
-- `multicluster-config/observer-dev-values.yaml` - contains config for installation of obsrver cluster in development mode
-- `multicluster-config/workload-dev-values.yaml` - contains config for installation of workload cluster(s) in development mode

-The main difference between production and development mode is, that development mode doesn't have persistent object storage dependency enabled.
-This makes it easier and faster to setup development mode, using kind or minikube.

 ## Architecture

 As mentioned earlier, we are using "observer cluster/workload clusters" pattern to implement multicluster monitoring.
 The full architecture can be seen on following diagram:

 ![](thanos-deployment-architecture.svg)